 Share Transport Costs

 If you’re traveling in a group, skip this tip.
-But if you’re not, try using local ride-sharing apps, shared mini-vans or take shared tours (when that’s feasible).
+But if you’re not, try using local transportation options, ride-sharing apps, shared mini-vans or take shared tours (when that’s feasible).

 Make sure your phone is unlocked